Memorable | One of the Best

 Quality sushi and Japanese cuisine are rare in central Texas, which is why Lucky Robot Japanese Kitchen is special.
 With a knowledgeable staff and atmosphere reminiscent of Tokyo’s urban bustle and lights, it is a memorable dining experience.
+You might hesitate to have sushi in a place so far from the ocean, but no need to worry, they have fresh fish to eat daily!

 We elected to try as much sushi and sashimi as our appetites (and wallets) would allow, starting with a Crunchy Atomic Salmon Maki Roll.
 The quality and freshness of the fish and produce are immediately apparent, and the topping of spicy mayo and Sriracha gives the roll just enough kick to make things interesting.